 Finally on the last part

-additionally, on this day we spent the evening walking around the village of Pacchanta, playing with a playful group of puppies who continued to beg for food, and standing in amazement of the last four days.
-The only downside to travel, is the moment of realization that you have to go home.
-This would be our final night on the Ausangate trek, and I just was not ready for things to end.
+Additionally, on this day we spent the evening walking around the village of Pacchanta, playing with a lively group of puppies who kept begging for food, and standing in amazement at the last four days.
+The only downside to travel is realizing that you eventually have to go home.
+This was our final night on the Ausangate trek, and I just wasn’t ready for things to end.

-We woke up early and back to Cusco in our bus.
+We woke up early and rode back to Cusco in our bus.